-PROBAST can thus also be used for studies that focus on quantifying the added value of a specific predictor to an existing prediction model, for example, a study aimed at updating or extending the Framingham risk score with an additional predictor such as a CRP measurement,(39) but may require tailoring to include some additional signalling questions (see concluding remarks).

-PROBAST is not designed for assessing predictor finding studies where the aim of multivariable modelling is to identify (diagnostic or prognostic) predictors associated with outcome, and not necessarily to develop a model or tool for individualised predictions.(17, 34, 35) The QUIPS tool has been developed to assess the risk of bias in predictor (notably prognostic factor) finding studies.(36) However, this tool is not designed or sufficient to assess the risk of bias of studies on multivariable prognostic or diagnostic prediction models that are specifically developed, validated or adjusted for estimating outcome probabilities in individuals.
+(39)PROBAST is not designed for assessing predictor finding studies where the aim of multivariable modelling is to identify predictors associated with outcome, rather than developing a model for individualised predictions.(17, 34, 35); the QUIPS tool has been developed for assessment of bias in these studies.(36)

-PROBAST is also not suitable for assessing comparative studies that quantify the effect or impact on participants’ health outcomes of using a prediction model as compared to not using such model (Box 1).
-Such comparative model impact studies use either randomised or non-randomised designs(37-40) and appropriate risk of bias tools include the risk of bias tool for randomised studies (22) or ROBINS-I tool for non-randomised studies(41).
+PROBAST is also not suitable for assessing comparative studies that quantify the impact on participants’ health outcomes of using a prediction model (as part of a complex intervention) in comparison to no model or an alternative (Box 1).
+Such comparative model impact studies use either randomised or non-randomised designs(37-40) and appropriate risk of bias tools for randomised studies (22) or non-randomised studies(41).

 For diagnostic test accuracy studies, another RoB tool, QUADAS-2, has been developed.(24) However, it should be noted that some diagnostic test accuracy studies include a diagnostic prediction model.
 In these cases, the use of PROBAST should be considered.